Edison9138/lmc3403-project2/Best_practice.md

 ### Variables

-The frontend uses mainly camelCase to follow the javaScript convention, where as the backend uses snake_case for Python convention.
+The frontend uses mainly camelCase to follow the javaScript convention, whereas the backend uses snake_case for Python convention.
 This choice is made to have a sense of separation in frontend and backend.
 Follow the API documentation to make sure the input fields for API has the same name for the both ends.